Bira/octopus-carnival/_posts/2019-06-05-hells-rebels.md

 Drowning devils have this name because they like to drown others.
-They're Large, look like four-armed eels, are fully amphibious, and have all sorts of waterbending powers that maked them oodles of Fun (TM) to fight underwater.
+They're Large, look like four-armed eels, are fully amphibious, and have all sorts of waterbending powers that make them oodles of Fun (TM) to fight underwater.

 ### The Loot